davi9091/pdrsky_city_bot_rs/README.md

 This might look homophobic, but it's really not

-This repo is a fork of [Pdrsky Bot][https://github.com/davi9091/pdrsky_city_bot] bot rewritten in Rust to increase performance and have some fun
+This repo is a fork of [Pdrsky Bot](https://github.com/davi9091/pdrsky_city_bot) rewritten in Rust to increase performance and have some fun

 ## Install